jmh3434/java-precourse/Precourse Java.md

 #### How?

-Using **Object Oriented** development techniques to help modularize and enhance code.
+Using **Object Oriented** development techniques to help modularize, reduce, and make our code more powerful.
 There are multiple **programming paradigms** and we will go over them.
 This means that there are multiple ways to accomplish the same code.
-With proper **access control**, we have access to classes so that we can create objects.

 #### Are there multiple ways to do the same thing?